-BEng and MEng courses have a common first two years .
-Typical modules in year 1 Fundamentals of Solid Body Mechanics, Fundamentals of Thermofluids, Analytical Methods and Skills, Engineering Materials, Manufacturing & Electrical Machines, Introduction to Engineering Design, Automotive Laboratories, technical drawing and workshop experience.
+Typical modules in year 1 Fundamentals of Solid Body Mechanics, Fundamentals of Thermofluids, Analytical Methods and Skills, Engineering Materials, Manufacturing and Electrical Machines, Introduction to Engineering Design, Automotive Laboratories, technical drawing and workshop experience.
 Typical modules in year 2 modules Solid Body Mechanics, Thermofluids, Computing, Analytical Methods, Control and Instrumentation, Professional Engineering Applications and Practice, Automotive Vehicle Design and Performance.
-Year 3 is work placement In year 4 typical modules Individual project and Major Individual Project, Automotive Structures, Propulsion & Manufacture, FEA, CFD & Numerical Modelling, Professional Engineering Practice.
-Typical modules in year 5 Group project, Major Group Project, Strategic Management, Innovation and Enterprise, Advanced Automotive Propulsion and Sustainability, Advanced Automotive Performance and Reliability, Advanced Thermofluids, Advanced Solid Body Mechanics.
+Year 3 is work placement In year 4 typical modules Individual project and Major Individual Project, Automotive Structures, Propulsion and Manufacture, FEA, CFD and Design of Engineering Systems, Professional Engineering Practice.
 Visit our website to find out full list of modules.
 You may transfer from the BEng route to MEng at the end of Year 2 providing you meet the predetermined progression requirements.

 |Duration & Attendance||Qualification||Tuition fees||Fee type|

 |Bachelor of Engineering (with Honours) - BEng (Hon)||£9,250||Home Fees|